iifl-logo

 What is the Solvency Ratio?

-A company's solvency ratio is a financial measure of its actual cash flow to provide a comprehensive idea about its ability to repay its long-term debt and meet its other financial obligations.
-The idea behind analysing a company's solvency ratio is to assess its capacity to stay afloat and not go bankrupt because of crumbling revenue and profits.
+A company’s solvency ratio is a financial measure of its actual cash flow to provide a comprehensive idea of its ability to repay its long-term debt and meet its other financial obligations.
+The idea behind analysing a company’s solvency ratio is to assess its capacity to stay afloat and not go bankrupt because of crumbling revenue and profits.

 As companies need revenues and profits to pay off their debt in the long term, solvency ratios are important to analyse whether the company is earning enough to be solvent.
 If a company’s solvency ratio is healthy, it means that the company can repay its long-term debt along with the interest payments.
-The higher the solvency ratio, the better the company’s long term financial prospects.
+The higher the solvency ratio, the better the company’s long-term financial prospects.

 How do Solvency Ratios work?